tecnico-distsys/exercise_ttt-grpc_solution/README.md

-# gRPC TTT
+# gRPC Tic Tac Toe exercise

 This is a gRPC implementation of Tic Tac Toe, composed by three modules:
 - [contract](contract/) - protocol buffers definition
 - [server](server/) - implementation of service
 - [client](client/) - invocation of service

 See the README for each module.
 Start at contract, then go to server, and finally go to the client.

 ----